-SRDP Architecture - describes the components of the system, relationships between them, and interfaces
+SRDP Architecture - Describes the components of the system, relationships between them, and interfaces.
+This will be maintained in the Cameo tool.

-DMS Shared Project File - provides high level tracking of high priority DMS efforts, such as POP goals and Observatory priorities, such as SRDP
+DMS Shared Project File - Provides high level tracking of high priority DMS efforts, such as POP goals and Observatory priorities, such as SRDP.

-DMS SRDP Schedule - tracks design, development, and testing activities across DMS for SRDP
+DMS SRDP Schedule - Tracks design, development, and testing activities across DMS for SRDP.
+This will be coordinated with the overall SRDP project schedule managed by the SRDP Program.

-JIRA - used in the day-to-day management of the work, tracks individual work items from backlog through development, verification, and validation.
+JIRA - Used in the day-to-day management of the work, tracks individual work items from backlog through development, verification, and validation.
 Also used by the DMS groups in the planning meetings.

-SRDP Issue List - tracks status on SRDP issues, with references to action items in JIRA
+SRDP Issue List - Tracks status on SRDP issues, with references to action items in JIRA.

-DMS Risk Register - lists risks and potential actions for each DMS group and across DMS; high risks are also transferred to the Observatory Risk Register.
+DMS Risk Register - Lists risks and potential actions for each DMS group and across DMS; high risks are also transferred to the Observatory Risk Register.